tzarskyz/boron.tmtheme/README.md

 Copy `Boron.tmTheme` to you default `../Sublime Text 2/Packages/User` directory.

 Or use the [Sublime Package Control](http://wbond.net/sublime_packages/package_control) plugin.
-The package is called Boron.
+The package is called `Boron.tmTheme`.